Why we're here

 Our solution

 Siftree solves this by enabling everyone in the world to create their own algorithm on top of the internet itself, providing the curation we now expect, but without taking away the powers of discovery and agency that we need.
-Alongside social media, there are hundreds of thousands of websites and forums that also contain content we're interested, but they aren't easily discoverable.
-If we can curate a "feed" on top of the entire internet, we can recreate the algorithmic feeling we enjoy while remaining open and decentralized.
-Contrary to forum aggregators and RSS feeds, protocols like Nostr and ATProtocol solve the "multiple logins" problem with digital identities and cryptographic signatures so we can engage across sites.
-Soon we'll all be able to browse and interact on the internet via an owned, digital identity, as opposed to "rented" accounts platforms can easily take away without reason.
+There are millions of websites and forums that also contain content we're interested in, but they aren't easily discoverable.
+If we can curate a custom recommendation system on top of the entire internet, we can recreate the algorithmic discovery we enjoy while remaining open and decentralized.

 Curation of any form takes a lot of work, so the customizable lenses will be a paid feature.
 Additionally, we'll allow people to monetize the feeds they've created, allowing anyone to see the world the way they see it.
 A marketplace of lenses.